joelvaneenwyk/alt-snap-windows/README.md

 ## Main Differences

-- To simplify the code greatly the Hooks windows feature was removed, it allowed you have windows snapping while dragging them normally.
+- To simplify the code greatly the **Hooks** Windows feature was removed, it allowed you have windows snapping while dragging them normally.
 It required however to inject a dll in every application and induced thus an obvious security risk.
 The amount of mess added to the code just for this feature was substantial and in addition forced to have both a 32bits and a 64bits version of the program running at the same time.
 - This version injects nothing into other applications.
 This means you do not have to worry whether you have a 32 or a 64bit operating system.
 - Another feature that was disabled is focus on typing, that was too much unusable for me to even start testing, so I removed it.
 - Otherwise this has a much simpler source code, added a few extra options, such as transparent windows dragging, Maximize action, pause process options, more blacklists for finer control of AltSnap etc.